jon-a-nygaard/operator-dashboard/README.md

 - Tests - skipped to speed up development.
 - Document code - skipped to speed up development.
 - Create a compare view where it is possible to select two units and compare their values.
 - Update unit sensor data with regular intervals.
+I assume `/v1/sensors/units/{unitId}` will return the last data for each sensor, and I chose this over `/v1/basic/environment` because the request responded faster.
 - Add support for static pages.